COMPSCI331-2021/asg-concert/README.md

 - `asg.concert.service.mapper`.
 This package is intended to contain mapper classes, which map between your domain and DTO classes.

 - `asg.concert.service.services`.
-This package contains the `ConcertResource` class, which you must implement for this assignment.
+This package contains the `ConcertResource` class, which you must implement for this project.
 It also contains a `PersistenceManager` class which can be used to obtain `EntityManager` instances when required, a complete `ConcertApplication` class, and a `TestResource` class which implements a web service endpoint to reset the database.
 This is used for testing purposes.

 - `asg.concert.service.util`.
 This package contains the `ConcertUtils` class, which can re-initialize the database, and the `TheatreLayout` class, which can be used to generate `Seat`s for a particular concert date.